U.S. Air Force ABU (Airman Battle Uniform)

 camouflage such as the All Terrain Tiger™, SPEC-OPS TIGER™,

 MilCam™, or StrikeCam™.
-The longer you wait, it’s only going to
+The longer one waits, the more it’s

 Some wonder why they just can’t change the colorway of the current